ankurnath/CleanCode/readme.md

     >>> python data_processing/train_test_split.py --dataset Facebook --ratio 0.3

+## Remark

+For the implementation details of COMBHelper, LeNSE, and GCOMB-P, please refer to the original repository.

 ## MaxCover

 The MaxCover problem can be solved under size or knapsack constraints using different algorithms.
 Below are instructions for using QuickPrune, GNNPruner, and SS methods with the MaxCover problem.
 For size-constraint with quickprune

     >>> python MaxCover/size_quickprune.py --dataset Facebook